Bodhidharma Meditates in Cave

 Shaolin Stupa of Shaolin CommunicationsShaolin Zen was created in 1984 when Zhen Shen-Lang began teaching Shaolin Gongfu in Brentwood, California.
 Originally, Shen-Lang referred to his religion as Shaolin Chan.
 After years of explaining that Chan was the Chinese word for Zen, he decided to refer to his religion as Shaolin Zen.

-Master Zhen Shen-Lang, PatriarchSo in 1996 Master Zhen changed his mind and created the Tai Chi Youth nonprofit education organization.
+Buddha Zhen Shen-Lang, PatriarchSo in 1996 Buddha Zhen changed his mind and created the Tai Chi Youth nonprofit education organization.
 Tai Chi Youth as a nondenominational corporation was able to receive funding from Government agencies including the NEA (National Endowment for the Arts).

 From this genesis, Shaolin Zen has continued to evolve into its own spiritual identity, an American Sect of Chan Buddhism.